UOttawa station

-uOttawa is a light rail transit (LRT) station on the O-Train Confederation Line, located on the University of Ottawa campus.
+uOttawa station is a light rail station on the O-Train Line 1, located on the University of Ottawa campus.

 Location

 Located just east of the Rideau Canal at the western terminus of Somerset Street East, the station services the University of Ottawa's southern section and the Sandy Hill neighbourhood.
-A pedestrian and bicycle tunnel runs under the station, linking the university and the canal.
+A pedestrian and bicycle tunnel runs under the station, linking the university with paths along the canal.

 History

 uOttawa station replaces Campus station and the nearby Laurier station, which were bus rapid transit (BRT) stations on Ottawa's Transitway that served the University of Ottawa.

 Campus station was the easternmost bus station located within Ottawa's downtown core, serving mainly as a drop-off and pickup for pedestrians, especially university students and staff.
 Laurier station, as its name suggests, was located at the Laurier Avenue East and Waller intersection, serving the Desmarais Building for the Telfer School of Management and the Faculty of Arts.

 The Corktown Footbridge over the Rideau Canal was opened in September 2006 to link the Campus station to the Golden Triangle neighbourhood east of Elgin Street.

 The station became an O-Train station on the Confederation Line starting on September 14, 2019, and it was renamed uOttawa.